david-res/ILI948x_t41_p/README.md

 * D5 - pin 41
 * D6 - pin 17
 * D7 - pin 16

-* WR -pin 36
+* WR - pin 36
-* RD - pin37 or 3.3v if no read command is needed
+* RD - pin 37 or 3.3v if no read command is needed